 How Well Established Is the Case for Human-Neanderthal Interbreeding?

 On the surface, the evidence for interbreeding between humans and Neanderthals seems “air-tight.”
 In fact, many anthropologists regard human-Neanderthal interbreeding as part of their discipline’s “orthodoxy.”
 Yet, there may be another way to explain the supposed Neanderthal signature in the human genome.
-As previously discussed, the statistical association between Neanderthal and Eurasian genomes may be a consequence of the substructure of African populations groups, not interbreeding.
+As previously discussed, the statistical association between Neanderthal and Eurasian genomes may be a consequence of the substructure of African population groups, not interbreeding.

 Additionally, a number of other studies have yielded results that don’t quite fit the interbreeding scenario.
 For example, the recent re-dating of two key sets of Neanderthal remains from the northwestern foothills of the Caucasus Mountains and Iberia, respectively, indicates that Neanderthals may have gone extinct much earlier than thought.
 If an earlier extinction is the case, then humans and Neanderthals couldn’t have co-existed in Europe or Iberia, raising the intriguing possibility that humans and Neanderthals didn’t co-exist in the Middle East either.
 And, of course, if humans and Neanderthals didn’t co-exist, they couldn’t interbreed.
 (To get details on these studies go here and here.)